Compact Disc subcode

-Subcode or subchannel data (called "control bytes" in the CD-ROM specification) refers to data contained in a compact disc (CD) in addition to digital audio or user data, which is used for control and playback of the CD.
-The original specification was defined in the Red Book standard for CD Digital Audio, though further specifications have extended their use (including the CD-ROM, CD Text and CD+G specifications).
+Subcode or subchannel data (called control bytes in the CD-ROM specification) is data contained in a compact disc (CD) in addition to digital audio or user data, which is used for control and playback of the CD.
+The original specification was defined in the Red Book standard for Compact Disc Digital Audio, though further specifications have extended their use (including the CD-ROM, CD Text and CD+G specifications).

 Structure

 Subchannel data is multiplexed with the digital audio or user digital data.
 The data in a CD are arranged in frames.
 A frame comprises 33 bytes, of which 24 bytes are audio or user data, eight bytes are error correction (CIRC-generated), and one byte is for subcode.
 Frames are arranged in sectors, which contain 98 frames each.
 The subcode bytes of the first two frames of a sector are used as two synchronization words.
 The subcode bytes of the remaining 96 frames of a sector are split into eight 96-bit long subcode channels (also called subchannels or simply channels) by putting together the nth bit of each subcode byte.
 Each channel has a bit rate of 7.35 kbit/s.

 Each subcode bit/subchannel is designated by a letter from P to W. The following diagram illustrates how the channels are laid out: